The minimum admissions requirements are set by the UC Berkeley Graduate Division.

 The Graduate Application for Admission and Fellowships has several sections, including two essays.
 Common questions about the application are answered below.

-The deadline to submit your applications occurs the first week in January.
+The deadline to submit your application is January 8th, 2024 at 8:59pm PST.
 When starting your application, this program is listed as “Translational Medicine (joint with UCSF).”

 Completing the MTM Application: